 AWD Messages Action / Description AWD OFF Displayed when the system has been automatically disabled to protect itself.
 This is caused by operating the vehicle with the compact spare tire installed or if the system is overheating.
 The system will resume normal function and clear this message after cycling the ignition on and off and driving a short distance with the road tire re-installed or after the system is allowed to cool.
 AWD Restored Displayed when the all wheel drive system resumes normal function and clears this message after driving a short distance with the road tire re-installed or after the system cools.
 AWD Temporarily Disabled Displayed when the all wheel drive system has automatically disabled itself due to the system overheating.

-Check AWD Displayed in conjunction with the power- train malfunction/reduced power light when the system is not operating properly.
+AWD Messages Action / Description Check AWD Displayed in conjunction with the power- train malfunction/reduced power light when the system is not operating properly.
 If the warning stays on or continues to come on, contact your authorized dealer as soon as possible.
 Change AWD Power Transfer Unit Lube Displayed when the system needs its power transfer unit lubrication changed.
-This message may be set if the vehicle has experienced extended periods of extreme/ severe duty cycle driving.
+This message may be set if the vehicle has experienced extended periods of extreme/severe duty cycle driving.
+AWD Power Transfer Unit Lube Set to New Displayed when the transfer case fluid has been changed and reset to new.